danielchristiancazares/freespace2/docs/vulkan/VULKAN_CAPABILITY_TOKENS.md

 }
 ```

-**Key Point**: Tokens are validated to ensure they come from the correct renderer instance.
-This pattern is used consistently across all `FrameCtx`-accepting methods.
+**Key Point**: This validation pattern is used consistently across all `FrameCtx`-accepting methods, preventing accidental cross-renderer token usage.

-### 4.3 Token Movement
+### 5.3 Token Movement

 **Move Semantics**: Most tokens are move-only to prevent duplication: